Aiden0526/JundongXu/README.md

 # JundongXu

 ### About Me
 My research interest lies in the Large Language Model.
-I am currently pursuing Master of Computing at National University of Singapore (**NUS**).
-Before that, I obtained a first-class undergraduate degree at University College London (**UCL**).
+I am pursuing a Master of Computing at the National University of Singapore (**NUS**).
+Before that, I obtained a first-class undergraduate degree at the University College London (**UCL**).

 ### Education
 - MSc Computer Science, National University of Singapore